 - smaller shiners

-And so, naturally, your lure choice should reflect these types of prey fish, and creatures.
+And so, naturally, your lure choice should reflect these types of prey.
 If you keep to this natural and life-like presentation, you increase your chances of catching clear water largemouth bass significantly!

 When it comes to softbaits for clear water bass, senkos and craw baits really stick out and are great lure choices for clear water bass!